kddubey/cappr/docs/source/a_note_on_workflow.rst

    when evaluated on an independent/unseen set of 100 examples.
 For some applications, that level of uncertainty may not be acceptable.

-.. [#] You may use an LLM to make them up for you.
-But depending on your application,
+.. [#] If you're careful, you may use a powerful LLM to make them up for you.
+Give it a
-    the inputs it generates may not look like what you'll see in production.
-Use your best judgement.
+    handful of (handcrafted) high quality input-output pairs, and ask it to vary them and generate new pairs according to some requirements.
+Depending on your application, the examples it generates may not look like what you'll see in production.
+Iterate carefully and use your best judgement.
+Prefer quality over quantity to some degree.

 .. [#] There are some applications where you may not want to *randomly* split the
     dataset.
 Perhaps your inputs are grouped, or change with time.
 In these cases,